ckanich-classrooms/vscode-lectures/lecture5/lecture5.md

 # Lecture 5

-0. expand the glibc-source file
+0. expand the glibc-source file:
-1. set a breakpoint on `_start`
+1. set a breakpoint on `_start` using the + in the breakpoint tab
 2. start debugging
 3. see nothing
 4. "step into" and you'll start seeing all the scaffolding.